Kanye West’s Twitter, Instagram locked over offensive posts

-Kanye West’s Twitter and Instagram accounts have been locked because of posts by the rapper, now known legally as Ye, that were widely deemed antisemitic.
+Kanye West’s Twitter and Instagram accounts have been locked because of antisemitic posts by the rapper, now known legally as Ye.

 Spokespersons for Twitter and Instagram parent Meta said Sunday that Ye posted messages that violated their policies.